Talk to sales Contact Login English

 • Coffee shop concept: Define the type of coffee shop you’re establishing, including its name, style, and overall ambiance.
 Highlight any specific themes or branding elements that contribute to its unique identity.

-• Location: Describe the chosen or potential location for your coffee shop, emphasizing its advantages such as high foot traffic, proximity to target customers, or a bustling neighborhood.
+• Location: Describe the chosen or potential location for your coffee shop, emphasizing its advantages such as high restaurant foot traffic, proximity to target customers, or a bustling neighborhood.

 • Menu: Outline the variety of coffee beverages and complementary food items on your menu.
 Highlight any specialty or signature items that showcase your coffee shop’s distinct offerings.